raulmouzo/raulmouzo/README.md

 ## About Me

 Hello there!
-I'm Raúl Mouzo, a passionate computer engineering student at the University of A Coruña (UDC).
-My journey in the world of technology has been an exciting one, and I'm particularly enthusiastic about cybersecurity and Linux.
+I'm Raúl Mouzo.
+I am a computer engineering student with a true passion for cybersecurity.
+Throughout my academic journey, I have had the privilege of immersing myself in the fascinating realm of computer security.
+Through self-directed learning, I have aimed to complement my university education, aiming to enhance my skills and knowledge in this field.

 ## What I Love